aya49/202105_sfu_setup_pythoncpp/writeup.md

 std::cout << i;
 ```

-OR use one of any of the following loops that does the same thing.
+OR use any one of the following loops that do the same thing.

 `while` loop: `while` my condition `(...)` is true, execute the code in `{...}`.
 ```C++